Fairy Duster: Explosion of Pink

 Fairy Duster Cultivars

 Pink fairy dusters readily hybridize with red fairy dusters.
-Commercial growers have crossed the two to develop fairy dusters cultivars which have attributes of both plants.
+Commercial growers have crossed the two to develop hybrids that have attributes of both plants.

 Plant Lover Facts

-Pink fairy duster (Calliandra eriophylla) has a large native range.
-It grows in all four of the US deserts — Great Basin, Mohave, Chihuahuan, and Sonoran.
+Pink fairy duster (Calliandra eriophylla) has a large native range that includes areas of the Mojave, Chihuahuan, and Sonoran Deserts.
 It can be found in desert and shrubland regions of Arizona, California, Nevada, New Mexico, and Texas, and throughout Mexico.

 Did you enjoy this article?